niemopen/niem-naming-design-rules/ndr6-outline.md

 | comp | Component | A data concept for a component of a NIEM data model. | 0..* | - | ComponentType |
 | ns | Namespace | A namespace of a data model component | 0..* | - | NamespaceType |

-## 4.2 Namespace classes
+## 4.2 Namespace class

-Objects of these three classes represent the data vocabulary defined by the author of a namespace.
+A namespace object represents a namespace in a model.
+For example, the namespace with the URI `https://docs.oasis-open.org/niemopen/ns/model/niem-core/6.0/` is a namespace in the NIEM 6.0 model.

 <center>
   <figure class="image">